sidiousvic/77.js/JOURNAL.md

 - Built an implementation of the `reduce()` method in order to understand it better.
 - Reduce takes a callback and an inital value as arguments.
 If an inital value has been set, the inital value is initalized inside the function as `accumulator`.
 If not, `accumulator` starts out as `undefined`.
 - We then loop through the array we are executing the function on (referenced as `this` because of _execution context_).
-If `accumulator` is `undefined`, we assign it the current array value; otherwise, we `call()` the callback function.
+If `accumulator` is `undefined`, we assign it the current array value; otherwise, we assign it to a `call()` of the callback function.
-- The callback receives `undefined`, `accumulator`, the current array value, the index of that value, and the array itself.
+- The callback receives `undefined`, `accumulator`, the current array value, the index of that value, and the array itself as parameters.
 - In the end we return `accumulator`.

 ```js